 |

-50 Shades Of Nacre, Pearl Nacre Used In Jewelry
+Mother of Pearl Nacre Benefits: 50 Shades Of Pearl Jewelry

-50 Shades Of Nacre, Pearl Nacre Used In Jewelry
+Mother Of Pearl: 50 Shades Of Nacre, Pearl Nacre Used In Jewelry.
+Shown: the nacre layer forming the surface of a sea shell

 Mother of pearl, known scientifically as nacre, is a highly valued iridescent substance found within a mollusk shell, prized for its remarkable strength, resilience, and beauty, particularly in jewelry and decorative arts.
-The nacre used in jewelry is formed through the secretion of aragonite crystals (Calcium carbonate) commonly found in eggshells and chalk.
+Mother of Pearl nacre used in jewelry is formed through the secretion of aragonite crystals (Calcium carbonate),Ā commonly found in eggshells and chalk.

 What is mother of pearl - Calcium Carbonate Crystals